 - Reduced use of heavy-duty vehicles translates into lower air pollution, especially CO2, noise reduction, less road congestion and fewer accidents.
 This results in a higher quality of life and a reduction in the incidence of civilization diseases.
 Assuming that 30% of the current road freight market is taken over by rail, we will avoid 1 million additional trucks on the road and generate an economic profit of EUR 100 billion due to lower external costs.
 We will also avoid emissions of 290 million tonnes of CO2 and 45,000 premature deaths by 2030 (https://www.railfreightforward.eu/sites/default/files/usercontent/white_paper-30by2030-150dpi6.pdf)

-Completion of the construction of the first full-scale test track and vehicle is planned for mid-2021.
+Completion of the construction of the vehicle and first full-scale test track in Nowa Sarzyna, Poland is planned for mid-2022.

 Hyperloop is an innovative magnetic vacuum rail system.
 This is a completely new technology that uses the advantages of both rail and aircraft.
 What distinguishes it is its work in a vacuum environment, high speed of a vehicle (up to 1200 km/h) and no contact with the ground during movement.